mbientlab/MetaWear-SDK-Cpp/cppdocs/source/led.rst

 Led
 ===
-All boards come with an on-board RGD LED.
+All boards come with an on-board RGB LED.
+The RGB LED is able to light up the board in various colors and patterns.

 Users can control the LED with the functions in the `led.h <https://mbientlab.com/docs/metawear/cpp/latest/led_8h.html>`_ header file.

 Setting Patterns
 ----------------